helderpinto/AzureOptimizationEngine/README.md

     * Changed deployment template from ARM to Bicep
     * Recommendations workbook: filtering by tags
     * New Cost recommendation added
-        * Stopped VMs (not deallocated) are still consuming Compute resources
+        * Virtual Machine is stopped (not deallocated) and still incurring costs
     * New workbooks
         * Savings Plans Usage (preview)
+    * Azure China consumption exports (preview)
     * Several bug fixes and performance, security, and usability improvements
 * 09/2023
     * Added support for MCA, CSP Modern and other customer agreement types